-The signature matches in the following situations.
+It will match in the following scenarios.

 • A request goes to a URL in the form data content profile, and its content is a parameter defined as alphanumeric (like the default wildcard ).
 It matches a request such as the following: